humphreyotieno1/EverydayResilience/CLIENT_README.md

 **Why it matters:** Users think the website is broken and leave.
 **What we need from you:**
 - Detailed information about each service type
+- What to expect from each service
-- Pricing for each service
+- Pricing for each service & outcomes
 - What clients can expect in first session
 - Typical session length and number
+- How the progress is reviewed

 ### 2. **Email Problems**
 **What's wrong:** Newsletter emails say "unsubscribe" but there's no link.
-**Why it matters:** Legal compliance (CAN-SPAM) and trust issues.
-**What we need:** Already fixed by developers, but please review test emails.
+To be fixed

 ### 3. **Payment Not Set Up**
 **What's wrong:** Bank details and M-Pesa aren't active yet.